OperationSpark/snake-fsd/README.md

 var nextColumn = snake.head.column + 0;

 // determine how to change the value of nextRow and nextColumn based on snake.head.direction

-repositionSquare(snake.head, nextRow, nextColumn);
+snake.head.row = nextRow;
+snake.head.column = nextColumn;
+repositionSquare(snake.head);
 ```

 The `repositionSquare` function accepts as input an Object (which can be any
-part of the snake's body or the apple), a row, and a column and then places that
+part of the snake's body or the apple) and then places that
 Object correctly on the screen.

-If you look at the definition of this function in the *Helper Functions* section
-you'll notice that it also update's that Object's `.row` and `.column`
-properties with this new position so that each game item always knows where it
-is.

 To move the snake we first need to move the head.
 We already know that the head
 is positioned at `(snake.head.row, snake.head.column)` and it will move one